 - a lack of positive role models and low expectations from carers and advisers

 - low aspirations and concerns about being able to afford higher education

 - a lack of information and advice before and when applying to higher education

 - difficulty accessing the financial support they need and problems with accommodation.

 In England the official care leaving age is 18, although young people can leave care from the age of 16, at which point they are designated care leavers.

 Young care leavers should receive the support of a personal adviser through their local authority until they are 25.

-We are exploring the possibility of moving towards the definition ‘care experienced’ as opposed to ‘care leavers’.
+Many providers are moving towards the definition ‘care experienced’ as opposed to ‘care leavers’.
 This is because the legal definition of care leavers does not capture all those in need of support.